Early Bloomers

 1 Y-Y

-It is not often that a yellow trumpet is found adjacent to the term ‘Intermediate’.
-But Little Alfred sports all of the trumpet flanged and notched cupped bling that you want, but with a “seen not heard” modesty that you like.
+It is not often that a yellow trumpet is found adjacent to the term Intermediate .
+But Little Alfred sports all of the trumpet flanged and notched cupped bling that you want, but with a "seen not heard" modesty that you like.
 Lovely color, form and detail.
 Increases.
 We think Little Alfred is a candidate for pot culture.
+ADS Intermediate.

 1 Y-Y

 Little Darling is a modern tiny trumpet, a golden miniature that has great aerodynamics.
-Even colored, Little Darling shows her cyclamineus ancestry with curled reflex petals.
-Her trumpet ends in a frilly mouth so she can whisper sweet nothings into you
+Evenly colored, Little Darling shows her cyclamineus ancestry with curled reflexed petals.
+Her trumpet ends in a frilly mouth so she can whisper sweet nothings into your ear if you bend down far enough.
+An ADS Miniature.

 10 Y-Y